 - You knew about the written order;

-- You had the ability to comply with the written order;
+- You could comply with the written order;

 - You willfully violated the court order.